Hellzed/aioevsourcing/README.md

         aircraft.airport = self.airport
 ```

-Use commands to return new events.
-A command always returns a single command at a time.
+Use commands to issue new events.
+A command always returns a single event at a time.
 *Do not reuse instanciated events.*
 ```python
 # Plain functions are enough in most cases.